-Whatever the weather, it’s crucial to have the right gear to help keep you moving, distraction-free.
+Whatever the weather, it’s crucial to have the right gear to help keep you moving, distraction free.
 Enter the Canopy Jacket — this essential piece of gear features on-the-go versatility and is made from lightweight, breathable fabric.

 We chatted with Brooks product line manager and certified gear nerd Mike Orton about the research that goes into the Canopy Jacket, what runners look for in a weather-fighting workhorse, and the philosophy of pocket depth.

 Brooks Running: The world of running jackets is ... crowded.
-There are lots of options for fabric, cut, and colour.
+There are lots of options for fabric, cut and colour.
 What do you hear as runners’ main concerns when they are searching for a jacket?

-Mike Orton: In outerwear, the major concerns we hear are the about the weight of fabric soaking up rain or holding sweat.
+Mike Orton: In outerwear the major concerns we hear are the about the weight of fabric soaking up rain or holding sweat.
 We often hear how they don’t want their jacket to “weigh me down.”
 Extra fabric that can flop or move around is a big concern.
 We want to avoid having runners feel like the jacket will be a ‘parachute’ when in movement.
 Related to this is noisy fabrics — that’s a big no-no for runners.
-That’s one of those things they don’t realize is a deal breaker until they’ve bought the jacket, are on a run, and all they can hear is the jacket swishing and flapping in the wind.
+That’s one of those things they don’t realise is a deal breaker until they’ve bought the jacket, are on a run, and all they can hear is the jacket swishing and flapping in the wind.

 BR: What are some things runners love about a good running jacket?

 Mike Orton: “Less is more” is a common compliment we hear from runners when they talk to us about their favourite outerwear.
 More features can be more opportunities for something to go wrong.
-The fit and function of the hood of the jacket can be a huge reason for a runner to cherish a good outerwear piece — how it drapes and stores when not in use and how close it fits, to keep air and drag out when in use.
-Lastly, intuitive features for runners go a long way whenever you have stash pockets to reduce bouncing, stay-down zipper pulls, and packability or snaps to anchor the jacket when in motion to aid in ventilation.
+The fit and function of the hood of the jacket can be a huge reason for a runner to cherish a good outerwear piece — how it drapes and stores when not in use and how close it fits to keep air and drag out when in use.
+Lastly, intuitive features for runners go a long way whenever you have stash pockets to reduce bouncing, stay-down zips, and packability or snaps to anchor the jacket when in motion to aid in ventilation.

-Mike Orton: It’s the same for everything we build for the runner — we talk to runners to better understand what they love and hate about their outerwear.
+Mike Orton: It’s the same for everything we build for the runner — we talk to runners to understand better what they love and hate about their outerwear.
 We ideate on those conversations to find common threads and insights.
 We then brief our design and development team to produce the solutions for the runner.
-They do so by selecting the fabrics, features, and fit to deliver the best experience for the runner.
+They do so by selecting the fabrics, features and fit to deliver the best experience for the runner.

 BR: In terms of best or unique features, where do you think Brooks is winning in the field of run jackets?